#AVA learns how to leverage influencers using Moments.AI

 In its simplest form, brands use influencer marketing to promote products by leveraging the social media presence of an individual to increase brand exposure.
 More and more, brands have tapped the power of influencers to become more aligned with discussions that consumers want to see about the brands they love.

 But what if you could contextually target conversations around key moments and images using the influencers that a brand works with?
 That was something that our newest marketing teammate, #AVA, learned talking with Rebecca Rose, Head of Clients (EMEA).
-She explained that brands can use influencers — especially those with celebrity and star-power — to anticipate upcoming events and buzz-worthy moments via keywords, phrases — and, most recently, images, thanks to Verve Group’s exclusive partnership with Getty Images.
+She explained that brands can use influencers — especially those with celebrity and star-power — to anticipate upcoming events and buzz-worthy moments via keywords, phrases — and, most recently, images, thanks to Verve’s exclusive partnership with Getty Images.

 Star Power Can Drive Influencer Moments

 Rebecca described a recent contextual advertising program leveraging the combined star power of a really well-known high end fashion brand and a REALLY well-known celebrity who wears this designer’s clothes.
 (We can’t tell you who either is — we’re sworn to secrecy!)
 The program targeted keywords, phrases and images centered around pop culture and fashion.
-Whenever the brand appeared at fashion showcases, award shows or “high-society” events, Verve Group could match an ad with a publisher that’s already showing information about the event.
+Whenever the brand appeared at fashion showcases, award shows or "high-society" events, Verve could match an ad with a publisher that’s already showing information about the event.

 But Rebecca went on to tell #AVA that influencers and moments can form deeper connections with the customers that brands covet by using a series of digital activation points: